 \subsubsection{Codebook}

-Table~\ref{tab:CodebookProblems} shows the codebook version 2 that lists 10 semantic domains and 35 codes related to the problems that promote to companies to adopt a DevOps culture.
-Table \ref{tab:CodebookProblems} also shows how many times each domain and each code appears (i.e. code usage frequency) in the interviews' data in order to estimate their relevance (\textit{grounded}).
-Hence, it is possible to check that the P01 \textit{``Too much time for releasing"} is the most mentioned problem by the companies participating in the study (grounded = 27).
-Behind, P10 \textit{``Digital transformation drivers"} follows (grounded = 15), understood as (i) agile and lean drivers; (ii) movement to DevOps due to clients demands, market trends and hypes; and (iii) the need to initiate a transformation due to technological obsolescence or large architectural, infrastructural, and organizational changes.
-Some other recurring problems are P09 \textit{``Lack of standardization and automation"} (grounded = 14), P02 \textit{``Problems when releasing new versions"} (grounded = 13), P06 \textit{``Organizational and culture silos"} (grounded = 10), P03 \textit{``Too much time spent on setting up environments"} (grounded = 9) and P07 \textit{``Lack of collaboration between Dev \& Ops"} (grounded = 9).
-Finally, Figure~\ref{fig:figure3} shows a fragment of this codebook, as reported by Atlas.ti, with explanatory comments of codes.
+Table~\ref{tab:CodebookProblems} shows codebook version 2, which lists 10 semantic domains and 35 codes related to the problems that encourage companies to adopt a DevOps culture.
+Table \ref{tab:CodebookProblems} also shows how many times each domain and each code appears (i.e., code usage frequency) in the data from the interviews to estimate their relevance (\textit{grounded}).
+Hence, it is possible to check that P01 \textit{``Too much time for releasing"} is the problem most commonly mentioned by the companies participating in the study (grounded = 27).
+Next is P10 \textit{``Digital transformation drivers"} (grounded = 15), understood as (i) agile and lean drivers; (ii) movement to DevOps due to client demands, market trends and hypes; and (iii) the need to initiate a transformation due to technological obsolescence or large architectural, infrastructural, and organizational changes.
+Some other recurring problems are P09 \textit{``Lack of standardization and automation"} (grounded = 14), P02 \textit{``Problems when releasing new versions"} (grounded = 13), P06 \textit{``Organizational and cultural silos"} (grounded = 10), P03 \textit{``Too much time spent on setting up environments"} (grounded = 9) and P07 \textit{``Lack of collaboration between Dev \& Ops"} (grounded = 9).
+Each of these codes is described to clarify its meaning through comments in Atlas.ti.

-The relevance can also be measured by the total of words that a semantic domain accumulated in the interviews' transcriptions.
-The analysis provided by Atlas.ti related to the total of words also supports that P01, P10, and P02, in this strict order, were the most relevant, whereas P04, P05, and P08 were the least relevant.
+The relevance can also be measured by the total number of words that a semantic domain accumulated in the transcriptions of the interviews.
+The analysis provided by Atlas.ti related to the total number of words also suggests that P01, P10, and P02, in this strict order, were the most relevant, while P04, P05, and P08 were the least relevant.

-Next, we analyze the most relevant codes---based on their grounded---, which show the problems that instilled a DevOps culture, and we provide some evidence for each code through excerpts of the interviews' transcriptions:
+Next, we analyze the most relevant codes, i.e., the most frequently used codes (grounded, according to Atlas.ti nomenclature) that show the problems that instilled a DevOps culture, and we provide evidence for each code through excerpts of the transcriptions: